jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Wraith Construct**
+- **Implacable:** Once per phase, you can re-roll a damage roll for an attack made by this unit.
 - **Forceshield (only if equipped):** This model has a 5+ invulnerable save.
 During the Fight phase, it also receives +1 to all saving throws against melee attacks while it fights in the Defensive stance.